riptano/cassandra-dtest-deprecated/upgrade_tests/README.md

 code also grabs the current git sha, and that particular sha is used as the version to upgrade to in each relevant case.

-(Prior to this system of 'pinning' to a particular git sha, the tests instead would upgrade to some static code ref like 'cassandra-3.0', which usually differed from the actual code under test.
+(Prior to this system of 'pinning' to the current env's git sha, the tests instead would upgrade to some static code ref like 'cassandra-3.0', which usually differed from the actual code under test.
 This old way of testing static versions made interpreting results confusing.)